 GP to GP Record Transfers

-NHS England requires practices to utilise the GP2GP facility for the transfer of patient records between practices, when a patient registers or de-registers (excludes temporary registration).
+NHS England requires practices to utilise the GP2GP facility for the transfer of patient records between practices when a patient registers or de-registers (excludes temporary registration).

-It is very important that you are registered with a doctor at all times.
+You must be registered with a doctor at all times.
 If you leave your GP and register with a new GP, your medical records will be removed from your previous doctor and forwarded on to your new GP via NHS England.
 It can take your paper records up to two weeks to reach your new surgery.

 With GP to GP record transfers your electronic record is transferred to your new practice much sooner.